zaiisao/Documentation/en/Voice/join_web_audio.md

 title: Join a Channel
 description:
 platform: Web
-updatedAt: Thu Dec 13 2018 22:22:04 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:22:08 GMT+0000 (UTC)
 ---
 # Join a Channel
-Before joining the channel, ensure that you prepared the development environment.
+Before joining a channel, ensure that you prepared the development environment.
 See [Integrate the SDK](../../en/Voice/web_prepare.md).

 ## Implementation